 Below is my advice on where to go in Switzerland, with tips on which are the prettiest villages in Switzerland and which ones are most accessible in summer and winter.

 - Where to go in Switzerland Map

-- List Of Prettiest Villages in Switzerland
+List Of Most Beautiful Villages in Switzerland

 - 11. Lauterbrunnen

 - Where to stay – Eiger Swiss Quality Hotel

 - Where to stay in Champéry – Art Boutique Hotel Beau Sejour